HimuCodes/HimuCodes.github.io/notes/about.md

 ---
 ## What I’m Good At

 I’m good at: a few specific things, and a lot of figuring-things-out-on-the-fly.
-If you throw me a weird problem — whether it’s a radio that won’t talk, a packet that refuses to decode, or a synth that’s making ghost noises — I’ll usually wrestle it into shape (sometimes gracefully, sometimes with a lot of late-night coffee).
+If you throw me a weird problem whether it’s a radio that won’t talk, a packet that refuses to decode, or a synth that’s making ghost noises — I’ll usually wrestle it into shape (sometimes gracefully, sometimes with a lot of late-night brainstorming).

 I like working across disciplines, stitching hardware and software together, and finding the point where “oh no this is impossible” suddenly becomes “oh wait, this works.”